 Contact Rizk Law’s Labor & Employment Lawyers in Gresham

 If you or someone you know is being harassed or discriminated against by his or her employer, supervisor or co-worker, do not hesitate to report the incident.
-If you are unable to resolve the issue, consider consulting with an experienced labor and employment lawyer in Gresham.
+If you are unable to resolve the issue, consider consulting with an experienced employment attorney in Gresham.

 Rizk Law will provide a free consultation to help you understand which legal options may be available to you.
 Our consultation is completely confidential and comes with no obligation of hiring our team of qualified attorneys.
 We charge our clients on a contingency fee basis and do not require upfront legal fees to represent you.
 This means you will only need to pay for our services if we recover compensation for you.
 There is no risk in contacting us to discuss your options for pursuing a claim against your harasser.